nimishagarwal76/freestream/README.md

 ## Usage

 1) Open the streaming service.

    ![streaming service](screenshots/step1.png)
 2) Freestream will detect if the page uses HLS format and will turn yellow.
 Click on the extension.
 You will get a list of streams that are being rendered on the page.
 Open the appropriate stream.
-(Can be Hit and Trial)
+(Can be Hit and Trial) **Sometimes service providers send mutiple streams with varying quality, so you might need to open a few streams for better quality**.

    ![open extension](screenshots/step2.png)
 3) Enjoy the streaming service in builtin Freestream player.

    ![stream in extension](screenshots/step3.png)

+## Support

+Currently the extension is only supported for
+-  Google Chrome